pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/advanced_pattern_provider.md

 </Row>

-ME Advanced Pattern Provider is a new type of <ItemLink id="ae2:pattern_provider" /> that upgrades a standard version or an <ItemLink id="extendedae:ex_pattern_provider" /> with the capability to configure the face to which any individual item in a pattern will be pushed to.
+ME Advanced Pattern Provider is a new type of <ItemLink id="ae2:pattern_provider" /> that upgrades a standard version or an Extended Pattern Provider (From Extended AE) with the capability to configure the face to which any individual item in a pattern will be pushed to.
 This powerful addition allows for automation of machines that require specific sides for specific inputs to be done with a single block and no pipes!

 *Looking at you, Mekanism.*

-To be able to use this feature, you'll need to insert an <ItemLink id="advanced_ae:adv_processing_pattern" /> created by inserting an encoded pattern in a <ItemLink id="advanced_ae:adv_pattern_encoder" /> and taking out the advanced version.
+To be able to use this feature, you'll need to insert an <ItemLink id="advanced_ae:adv_processing_pattern" /> created by inserting an encoded pattern in an <ItemLink id="advanced_ae:adv_pattern_encoder" /> and taking out the advanced version.

 There's also an extended version, capable of housing up to 36 patterns in a single pattern provider.